 Intellectual Property.
 In complying with the policies of the Board of Regents, Clayton State University has adopted policies concerning the ownership and subsequent rights to intellectual property created by faculty, staff, and students.
-Intellectual property pertains to any patentable materials, copyrightable materials, Student Handbook
+Intellectual property pertains to any patentable materials, copyrightable materials, trademarks, software, and trade secrets regardless of whether formal protection is sought.
+It is the responsibility of the individual to ascertain whether Clayton State owns the intellectual property.
+To obtain a copy of the Intellectual Property Policy, contact the Office of the Provost at (678) 466-4100.